 Ball point needles are similar to a universal needle but it has a more rounded tip, which pushes the fabric fibers apart rather than cutting them.
 This makes ball point needles ideal for working with tightly woven, rib knits, interlock, cotton knits, fleece, and double knit.

 Jersey needles are a standard ball point needle specifically for knit fabric (t-shirt fabric).
 If when using a jersey needle you experience stitch skipping, you will want to switch to a stretch needle.

 Stretch needles, often confused with Jersey needles, are also a medium ballpoint tip.
 These needles are good for extremely 2 way stretchy fabrics like spandex and elastic.
 If you’re sewing swimwear, grab this type of needle for sure.

 Leather needles are often known as chisel point needles thanks to a point that looks and acts like a chisel when in use.
 These needles should be used with genuine leather, suede and difficult to sew projects, but should not be used with imitation leather, ultra suede or synthetic suede since the characteristics of these fabrics are quite different.

 Quilting needles are designed to be used with several layers of fabric because of their reinforced shaft.

-This needle has a sharp point and narrow shaft for piercing wovens.
-Works best on finely woven fabric like chintz, silk, light weight faux suede, and micofiber.
+This needle has a sharp point and narrow shaft for piercing woven fabric.
+Works best on finely woven fabric like chintz, silk, light weight faux suede, and microfiber.
 They are also great for heirloom sewing or any other type of topstitching.